nens/dask-geomodeling/docs/installation.rst

     $ pytest

-Local setup for development (Ubuntu)
+Advanced: local setup for development (Ubuntu)
 ------------------------------------

 These instructions assume that ``git``, ``python3``, ``pip``, and